Kris Jenner & Yolanda Hadid Are Sexy & Soaking Wet In ’80s-Inspired Photo Shoot

-Kris Jenner and Yolanda Hadid are sexy and soaking wet in an 80s-inspired photoshoot for Harper’s Bazaar Magazine as they channel the iconic Dynasty characters of Alexis Colby Carrington and Krystle Carrington.
+Kris Jenner and Yolanda Hadid are sexy and soaking wet in an ’80s-inspired photoshoot for Harper’s Bazaar Magazine as they channel the iconic Dynasty characters of Alexis Colby Carrington and Krystle Carrington.

-Page Six reported that the momagers, who together rule the worlds of both reality television and the modeling world, are longtime friends who were thrilled to step back in time to recreate some iconic television moments.
+Page Six reported that the momagers, who rule the worlds of both reality television and the modeling world together, are longtime friends who were thrilled to step back in time to recreate some iconic television moments.

-In the shoot, the two recreated a fight between the two women where they landed fully clothed in a lily-pond pool as well as a still photo where they donned some of the most outrageously fabulous looks of that period of time.
+In the shoot, the two recreated a fight between the two women where they landed fully clothed in a lily-pond pool as well as a still photo where they wore some of the most outrageously fabulous looks of that time period.

-Hadid, who is a mother to supermodels Bella, Anwar, and Gigi Hadid, posed in the role of Krystle Carrington, portrayed by actress Linda Evans in the wildly-popular 1980s ABC television series.
-Jenner, the mother of Kourtney, Khloe, Kim, Robert Jr., Kendall, and Kylie took on the role of Alexis Colby Carrington, portrayed by Joan Collins.
+Yolanda, who is a mother to supermodels Bella, Anwar, and Gigi Hadid, posed in the role of Krystle Carrington, portrayed by actress Linda Evans in the wildly-popular 1980s ABC television series.
+Kris, the mother of Kourtney, Khloe, Kim, Robert Jr., Kendall, and Kylie took on the role of Alexis Colby Carrington, portrayed by Joan Collins.

 View this post on Instagram